-A pilot who operates an RPAS shall immediately cease operations if any of the listed incidents or accidents (CAR 901.49 (1)) occur, until such time as an analysis is undertaken as to the cause of the occurrence and corrective actions have been taken to mitigate the risk of recurrence:
+A pilot who operates an RPA shall immediately cease operations if any of the listed incidents or accidents (CAR 901.49(1)) occur, until such time as an analysis is undertaken as to the cause of the occurrence and corrective actions have been taken to mitigate the risk of recurrence:

-- a) injuries to any person requiring medical attention; - b) unintended contact between the aircraft and persons; - c) unanticipated damage incurred to the airframe, control station, payload, or command and control links that adversely affects the performance or flight characteristics of the aircraft;

-- d) any time the aircraft is not kept within horizontal boundaries or altitude limits; - e) any collision with or risk of collision with another aircraft; - f) any time the aircraft becomes uncontrollable, experiences a flyaway, or is missing; and - any incident not referred to in paragraphs (a) to (f) for which a police report has been filed or for which a CADORS report has resulted.
+- (a) injuries to any person requiring medical attention; - (b) unintended contact between the aircraft and persons; - (c) unanticipated damage incurred to the airframe, control station, payload, or command and control links that adversely affects the performance or flight characteristics of the aircraft; - (d) any time the aircraft is not kept within horizontal boundaries or altitude limits; - (e) any collision with or risk of collision with another aircraft; - (f) any time the aircraft becomes uncontrollable, experiences a flyaway, or is missing; and - (g) any incident not referred to in paragraphs (a) to (f) for which a police report has been filed or for which a CADORS report has resulted.

-The RPAS pilot shall keep a record for a period of 12 months after the day on which the record is created and make available to the Minister on request any analyses undertaken (CAR 901.49 (2)).

-In addition to CARs 901.49 Incidents and Accidents - Associated Measures, most RPAS accidents need to be reported to the TSB.
-An sRPA incident report does not need to be sent to the TSB or TC unless it meets one of the conditions if operating under an SFOC.
+The RPA pilot shall keep a record of the incident or accident analyses for a period of 12 months after the day on which the record is created (CAR 901.49(2)).
+An RPAS incident report for an RPAS operated under an SFOC does not need to be sent to TC unless it meets one of the conditions listed above, from (a) to (g).